flexcompute/tidy3d/docs/source/quickstart.rst

 If the installation is successful, you should see the client version of Tidy3D being displayed.
 Now you can open your favorite Python IDE and start creating Tidy3D simulations!

-To get the "pre-release" version of tidy3d with the newest features, one may specify the version as follows:
+To get a specific version eg. ``x.y.z`` of tidy3d, including the "pre-release" versions, one may specify the version as follows:

 .. code-block:: bash

-    pip install tidy3d==1.9.0rc2
+    pip install tidy3d==x.y.z

-The corresponding documentation is marked as "latest" and is available `here <https://docs.flexcompute.com/projects/tidy3d/en/latest/>`__.
+The documentation for the most recent release is marked as "latest" and is available `here <https://docs.flexcompute.com/projects/tidy3d/en/latest/>`__.
+The documentation page also allows one to select the state of the docs based on version by toggling the dropdown in the bottom left corner.

 Linking Regiestration
 ^^^^^^^^^^^^^^^^^^^^^

 Now that tidy3d is installed on your python distribution, we need to link it with your account.
-First you should get your "API key" from your account page on the `web interface <https://tidy3d.simulation.cloud/account>`_.
-After signing in and navigating to the account page by clicking the "user" icon on the left-hand side, copy the API key from the button on the right-hand side of the page.
+First you should copy your "API key" from your account page on the `web interface <https://tidy3d.simulation.cloud/account>`_.
+To find it, sign in and navigate to the account page by clicking the "Account Center" icon on the left-hand side.
+Then, find the "API key" tab on the right hand side of the menu and copy your API key from there.

-We'll refer to that key as "XXX" in the following instructions.
+We'll refer to that key as ``XXX`` in the following instructions.

 The simplest way to link your account is by typing